Angers

-Angers, capital of the historic province of Anjou and western gateway to the Loire Valley, is a city that is both medieval and contemporary providing a high quality of life to its 160,000 inhabitants and plenty of interest for its visitors.
 The city abounds with lakes, rivers, landscaped parks, museums and galleries as well as an excellent choice of gastronomic restaurants.
 The fact that it is a university city gives it a youthfulness which manifests itself in the many street entertainers, festivals and carnivals that are to be enjoyed.

+For a cultural visit the ancient 13th century fortress is a must.
 The ramparts hide a lovely garden and chapel within the walls of the chateau.

 Here you can overlook the city and its surroundings from its soaring towers and get a feeling of the security it once provided.